F.A.Q.

 History

-Celebration was started as Kicks for Critters in 1980 by San Diego Chargers place-kicker Rolf Benirschke to raise money to support the San Diego Zoo’s conservation research efforts.
-Since that time it has taken on several names, including Celebration for the Critters, San Diego Food & Wine Celebration, and now the San Diego Zoo Food, Wine & Brew Celebration, which best describes what guests can expect to experience when they join the party, to help San Diego Zoo Wildlife Alliance work toward a world where all life thrives.
+Food, Wine & Brew was started as Kicks for Critters in 1980 by San Diego Chargers placekicker Rolf Benirschke to fundraise in support of the San Diego Zoo’s conservation efforts.
+Since its origin, this soiree has taken on several names, including Celebration for the Critters, San Diego Food & Wine Celebration, and now San Diego Zoo Food, Wine & Brew, which best describes what guests can expect to experience when they join the excitement and help San Diego Zoo Wildlife Alliance create a world where all life thrives.

 Get the latest Celebration news & updates